insure logo

 What is gap insurance?

 For example, let’s say you bought a new car, financing it with a loan of $30,000.
 Two weeks later, the car is totaled in an accident and valued at just $25,000.
 Without gap insurance, your insurer only pays the car’s current value, leaving you with a $5,000 bill.
-However, if you have gap insurance coverage, also known as “auto loan/lease insurance,” that bill won’t be coming out of your pocket.
+However, if you have gap insurance coverage, also known as “auto loan/lease insurance,” that bill won’t come out of your pocket.

 Frequently asked questions